Reading time: 27 minutes

 What About Government Jobs?

-Yes — but the nature of government jobs is shifting.
+Government jobs in India are changing, not disappearing.
 Routine clerical and data-entry roles are being automated through the Digital India initiative.
-What’s growing instead are technical roles within government: engineers at ISRO and DRDO, data analysts in public sector banks, cyber specialists in CERT-In, and healthcare professionals in AIIMS expansions.
+What is growing instead are technical roles within government: engineers at ISRO and DRDO, data analysts in public sector banks, cyber specialists in CERT-In, and healthcare professionals in AIIMS expansions.

-Government jobs are especially relevant if you’re from a tier 2 or tier 3 city in states like UP, Bihar, Rajasthan, or MP, where private sector opportunities are still limited.
+Government jobs are especially relevant if you are from a tier 2 or tier 3 city in UP, Bihar, Rajasthan, or MP, where private sector opportunities are still limited.
 A government job in these regions provides job security, social status, and a platform to build toward higher roles over time.

 Jobs That AI Cannot Replace in India